Ed-Fi-Alliance-OSS/Project-Tanager/showcase/streaming/proton-realtime-cli/README.md

    ```

    * `echo_count_of_schools.py`: list a running count of the number of schools
-     as new ones are added.
-This script is actually too naive: it isn't counting
-     school documents; it is implicitly counting requests to the
-     `/ed-fi/schools` endpoint.
-For example, a delete operation will increment
-     the count.
+     _as new ones are added_.
+It does not list the number of existing schools.
+     At this time, it does not distinguish an update an insert, and it ignores
+     deletions.
    * `echo_new_documents.py`: list all new documents as they arrive.
    * `validate_school_edOrgCategory.py`: parses incoming School documents.
      Reports an error any time one of these Schools has an
      `educationCategoryDescriptor` that is _not_ "School".
 This could easily be
      modified to post a message into a Validation API service.
+Demonstrates the
+     ability to perform a snapshot query of everything _previously_ created and
+     a query of everything as it comes in.
+     * But how would one use this in practice for validation?
+If the script
+       stops running, and then is restarted, then in the current simplistic
+       setup, either (a) keep the `table()` query for a snapshot - but you end
+       up reprocessing records that were already handled or (b) remove that and
+       only process new records - which skips anything that was inserted between
+       when the script stopped and started again.
+     * This is not a good use of an columnar database.
+The quandary above might
+       be better handled in a row-oriented database.

 5. Begin interacting with the running DMS, creating new descriptors and/or
    resources.
 Watch the Proton-cli tool's window to see new records come in.
 The